pchernikhowsky/RPi_RTC_Interface/README.md

 Two sets of screw terminals are provided:
 * A four-terminal I2C connector with 3.3V power, SDA, SCL, and ground.
-* A three-terminal 1wire connector with 3.3V power, DQ, and ground.
+* A three-terminal 1 Wire connector with 3.3V power, DQ, and ground.

 A 3-pin header connector which provide access to the /dev/ttyS0 is provided.